amwaleh/kashCustomer/README.md

  ```

 # database connection
-to you `.env` file add the following variable and set the mysql user and password running on your local instance
+ Add the following variable to your `.env` file and set the mysql user and password running on your local instance
 ```bash
 DB_HOST=127.0.0.1
 DB_USER=<db_user>